momentohq/momento-node-redis-client/README.template.md

 The goal is to provide a drop-in replacement for [@redis/client](https://github.com/redis/node-redis) so that you can use the same code with either a Redis server or with Momento serverless cache!

-This means you can also use Momento as your cache engine for any node.js frameworks that support a redis-backed cache, such as [Express.js](https://github.com/expressjs/express).
+You can use Momento as your cache engine for any node.js frameworks that support a redis-backed cache, such as [Express.js](https://github.com/expressjs/express).
 See the [Examples](#examples) section for more info.

 # Usage